 Hot or Cold?

-Beer cheese newbies always cringe when you tell them like revenge, it’s best served cold!
+Newbies always cringe when you tell them like revenge, it’s best served cold!
 They don’t understand it because they have the nacho-queso mindset.
 I think it’s pretty simple, cold beer = cold beer cheese and I love the way it softens when you dip a hot pretzel in it.

 Every bar and restaurant that serves beer cheese has their own secret recipe and Johnnie Allman’s is long gone.
-Brittney and Jax served her Nana’s beer cheese at their wedding reception and that recipe is secret too.
+Brittney and Jax served her Nana’s at their wedding reception and that recipe is secret too.
 It means we have to make our own, but there are guidelines.
 A good beer cheese will use a craft lager or a dark ale and cheddar cheese.
 You may make it as spicy hot as you wish and include other seasonings without any restrictions, but don’t use beer that will overpower the cheddar and don’t use other cheeses, it’s just wrong.

 Beer Cheese Festival and Trail